 Illumina and Pacific Biosciences of California

 On 17 December 2019, the FTC announced that it was seeking to block the acquisition of Pacific Biosciences of California (PacBio) by Illumina.
-The FTC alleged that 'Illumina is seeking to unlawfully maintain its monopoly in the U.S. market for next-generation DNA sequencing (NGS) systems by extinguishing PacBio as a nascent competitive threat', 'the proposed acquisition is illegal because it may substantially lessen competition in the U.S. NGS market by eliminating current competition and preventing future competition between Illumina and PacBio', and 'the acquisition would harm competition by reducing the combined firm's incentive to innovate and develop new products'.
-According to the FTC, Illumina's systems use 'short-read sequencing technology, which has been the predominant NGS technology in the United States for the last decade', and PacBio's systems use 'long-read sequencing technology'.
-However, 'PacBio has made significant technological advancements in recent years that have increased the accuracy and overall throughput of its systems, while lowering the cost'.
-'As a result', the FTC said, 'PacBio is a closer alternative to Illumina than ever before.
-Customers have already switched some sequencing volume from Illumina to PacBio for certain use cases and applications, and PacBio is poised to take increasing sequencing volume from Illumina in the future'.
-On 3 January 2020, the parties announced that they are abandoning the deal.
+The FTC alleged that 'Illumina is seeking to unlawfully maintain its monopoly in the U.S. market for next-generation DNA sequencing (NGS) systems by extinguishing PacBio as a nascent competitive threat', 'the proposed acquisition is illegal because it may substantially lessen competition in the U.S. NGS market by eliminating current competition and preventing future competition between Illumina and PacBio', and 'the acquisition would harm competition by reducing the combined firm's incentive to innovate and develop new products'.85 According to the FTC, Illumina's systems use 'short-read sequencing technology, which has been the predominant NGS technology in the United States for the last decade', and PacBio's systems use 'long-read sequencing technology'.86 However, 'PacBio has made significant technological advancements in recent years that have increased the accuracy and overall throughput of its systems, while lowering the cost'.87 'As a result', the FTC said, 'PacBio is a closer alternative to Illumina than ever before.88 Customers have already switched some sequencing volume from Illumina to PacBio for certain use cases and applications, and PacBio is poised to take increasing sequencing volume from Illumina in the future.'89 On 3 January 2020, the parties announced that they abandoned the deal.90

 Divestiture and conduct remedies